Eosinophilic Esophagitis Treatment: Understanding Options and Approaches

 -

-Systemic Corticosteroids: In severe cases or when topical treatments are ineffective, oral corticosteroids may be prescribed for short-term use to control inflammation.
+Systemic corticosteroids: In severe cases, oral corticosteroids may be prescribed for short-term use to rapidly reduce inflammation.

 -